 The element on the Flavia, by the way, is pre-fitted to the bottom of the towel rail.
 The fluid always covers the full length of the element.
 You just need an electrician to connect this up safely for you.

 The Phoenix Flavia is one of the cheapest electric radiators on the market that is of a reputable quality with a decent 5 year guarantee.
 Full retail prices for the smallest white 300mm wide model starts at just £129 (Sept 15) with many retailers offering 20-25% discount on this.

-In summary the Flavia looks great especially in chrome and can add instant warmth to almost any space.
+In summary, the Flavia looks great especially in chrome and can add instant warmth to almost any space.
 It’s perfect for drying towels during the summer months when plumbed in systems are usually off.
-The fact that it is pre-filled with the element fitted also means less costs for installation.
+The fact that it is pre-filled with the element fitted also means fewer costs for installation.

 Hudson Reed Eton Electric Towel Rail

-Hudson Reed, part of the Ultra Finishing group of brands, has done so using quality materials and workmanship.
+Hudson Reed, part of the Roxor Group of brands, has done so using quality materials and workmanship.
 Forming square profiled rails is always going to be more expensive than the round counterparts.
 Welding these with neat burrs and joints also adds to the price tag.
-Finally a thick chrome plate that you can see your reflection in adds to the appeal and to the cost.
+Finally, a thick chrome plate that you can see your reflection in adds to the appeal and to the cost.

 The Hudson Reed Eton comes in 2 sizes 450x1200mm which kicks out 528 Btu/hr and 600x1200mm with a slightly higher output of 634 Btu/hr.
 Both sizes and heat outputs should guarantee wide appeal -find out whether this suits your space with our dedicated BTU Calculator.
 This electric model is for premium bathroom spaces, the square angular look will suit contemporary tastes.